ztnel/model.io/docs/source/about.rst

 About
 =====

 Myosin is a lightweight state management framework for developing state-driven software systems.
-The term describes a biological motor protein which converts chemical energy into mechanical energy.

 Why Myosin?
 -----------